thereseanders/workshop-dataviz-fsu/README.md

 # Software requirements
 You should have both [R](https://www.r-project.org) and [RStudio](https://www.rstudio.com) installed on your machine.

+In this workshop, we will be using `R` together with the integrated development environment (IDE) RStudio.
+In addition to offering a 'cleaner' programming development than the basic `R` editor, RStudio offers a large number of added functionalities for integrating code into documents, built-in tools and web-development.

 # Prerequisites
 There are no formal prerequisites for this workshop.
 However, I am assuming that participants have a basic understanding of `R` programming, in particular: